ermyas/sgnv2/docs/sgnd/sgnd_query_staking_validator.md

 ### Options

 ```
       --height int      Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help            help for validator
+      --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
+  -o, --output string   Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands